ToxicFrog/mercs-ap/README.md

 - [PCSX2](https://pcsx2.net/) to play it with
   - Real hardware not supported, sorry

+Note that this **is** compatible with iso and memory patches like the subtitles patch, widescreen, texture replacement, etc, as long as the base game is the US version.

 ### First-time setup

 Get PCSX2 installed and running and make sure you can actually run Mercenaries